ckinateder/SAMWise/README.md

 ## Process

 The basic design of the program is pretty straightforward.
 The main class uses the [ccxt](https://github.com/ccxt/ccxt) library to connect to the API for each individual exchange.
 It polls the price for the given cryptocurrency pair on each connected exchange, finds the lowest and highest pair, and then runs a calculation to determine if selling on one and buying on the other will produce a profit after fees.
 If yes, then it checks if each account has the correct balances, and then submits a limit order (one for buy and one for sell) to each respective exchange.
+However, if the balances are too low, it also checks to see if the second highest and/or second lowest pairs are profitable as well.
+This way, it may still be able to turn a profit even if the ideal balances aren't in the right places.
 It runs in a loop so this goes continuously.

 ## Adding Exchanges